 Skincare sets and kits were popular, driving 34 percent of sales.
 While sets do not perform really well in other countries, in China, they are popular, NPD noted.

-The face cream is the segment’s second-biggest subcategory, and it grew 70 percent year-over-year in August, NPD said.
+Face creams is the segment’s second-biggest subcategory, and it grew 70 percent year-over-year in August, NPD said.

 Consumers have obviously changed their skin-care routine this year due to the pandemic, focusing on self-care as they spent more time at home.